Include High Antioxidants Food in Your Diet to Prevent Atherosclerosis

 Nature’s healing foods can lower your homocysteine level, clean up the arterial deposits and plaques, and affect blood clotting factors.

 If you had survived a heart attack, decide TODAY that you will change your diet and lifestyle.
-Here are a few suggestions to change your future for the better:
+Here are a few suggestions to change your future health for the better:

 - Avoid prolonged stress.
 When you are stressed, the body slows down all functions to channel energy into dealing with stress.
 During prolonged stress, the blood also thickens.